The 17 Top Things To Do In Yangon, Myanmar

 After your history-inclined walk and culture-driven tour, why not continue with a food trip of Yangon's best?
 Yangon Food Tours offer a selection of 4 food tours to choose from.
 I recommend you choose from one of the breakfast, lunch or dinner tours.
 These tours take 3 hours where you will be able to taste the best curries and desserts in town.

 Another food tour focuses on social business restaurants which takes about 5 hours.
 Enjoy the coffee, pastries and local cuisine while at the same time, supporting a good cause.
-10% of Yangon Food Tours profits goes to the support of financial literacy.
+10% of Yangon Food Tours profits go to the support of financial literacy.

 The third choice is an exciting cooking class for 5 hours.
 First, you get to pick out fresh ingredients from Yangon's wet market which you will use for cooking a traditional Burmese dish.

-Myanmar Water Festival
+15. Myanmar Water Festival

 Each country has its quirks and in Myanmar, this is the Thingyan.